dhchenx/semantic-kit/README.md

 1. Lesk algorithm and improved version
 2. Similarity algorithms including WordNet , word2vec similarity, LDA, and googlenews-based methods
 3. Distance algorithms like jaccard, soren, levenshtein, and their improved versions
+4. Use Open Multilingual Wordnet to generate relevant keywords from multiple language

 ## Examples
 ### Lesk Algorithm